MolSSI-Education/gpu_programming_beginner/setup.md

 >
 >    where `<gnu-compiler>` placeholder should be replaced with either `gcc` or `g++`.
 >
-> - Download the NVIDIA CUDA Toolkit from [here](https://developer.nvidia.com/cuda-downloads).
->   Once the CUDA Toolkit installer is downloaded, follow the instructions
->   [here](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#runfile) based on the type of
->   your Linux OS platform.
 {: .prereq}

 > ## **Known Issues**: